Diversity, Equity and Inclusion

 HCPSS strives for “equity,” rather than “equality” in providing supports, because each student and staff member has unique challenges and requires individualized services and supports to achieve their goals.

-- A new Facilitator of Diversity, Equity, and Inclusion position has been established in the Department of Special Education (DSE) to support early intervention service initiatives in collaboration with the Office of Diversity, Equity and Inclusion.
+- In 2021, a Facilitator of Diversity, Equity, and Inclusion position was established in the Department of Special Education to support early intervention service initiatives in collaboration with the Office of Diversity, Equity and Inclusion.

 - A newly formed Student Services Support Work Group supports staff in responding appropriately to student and staff mental health issues, including secondary trauma, collective trauma, and racial trauma, amidst the ongoing pandemic and social unrest.